timklapdor/csulx/_strategies/Mapping-Students-Locations.md

 ### Tools

 Google Maps can easily be included within the Interact2 subject site.
-A Google account is needed to create an indiviual map.
+A Google account is needed to create an individual map.
 Go to [Google Maps](https://maps.google.com) and from the menu choose **Your Places**.
 From the top tab choose **Maps** and select **Create new map** from the bottom of the list.
 Giving it a meaningful name with instructions for the students for example:

 >Students are asked to ‘Use this map to mark your location.
 Click on the 'add marker' symbol and then click on your location’.